Skip to main content

 After initialization completes, all nodes begin execution simultaneously:

-1. Start Logical Time: The coordinator records the current physical time as the start time, and sends it to all nodes via execute(start_logical_time).
+1. Start logical time: The coordinator records the current physical time as the start time and sends it to all nodes via execute(start_logical_time).